FrozenNode/Laravel-Administrator/readme.md

 # Laravel Administrator

-Administrator is a database interface package for the Laravel PHP framework.
-Administrator provides a visual interface to manage the data models on your site as you define them.
-In its most basic configuration, all you have to do is reference your application's Eloquent data models and provide a couple more configuration options.
+Administrator is an administrative interface builder for [Laravel](http://laravel.com).
+With Administrator you can visually manage your Eloquent models and their relations, and also create stand-alone settings pages for storing site data and performing site tasks.

 - **Author:** Jan Hartigan
 - **Website:** [http://frozennode.com](http://frozennode.com)